ryanelkhoury/interview-ai-exercise/improvements.md

 This document outlines what could be done to further improve retrieval quality and make the system production-ready.

-## What's Already Implemented

-### Retry Mechanisms ✅
-Implemented retry logic with exponential backoff for all OpenAI API calls using the `tenacity` library.
-This prevents transient network failures from breaking the system.

 ---

 ## Retrieval Quality Improvements